 As recently as May 17, 2019, a federal judge approved settlement agreements or default judgments involving 11 defendants who were part of the “Pointbreak Media robocall scheme” where they called businesses claiming to be Google.

-Final thoughts on stopping fake Google listings calls
+Stop fake Google listings calls

 Education is your biggest defense when it comes to understanding which Google calls are legitimate.